 TGba Editor: Modify the 5th paragraph as follows [449, 567, 633]:

 The WUR Parameters Control field indicates the configuration of the following WUR Parameters field.
-The format of the WUR Parameter Control field is shown in Figure 9-751b (WUR Parameters Control field format).
+The format of the WUR Parameter Control field when the Action Type field is set to “Enter WUR Mode Response” or “Enter WUR Mode Suspend Response” and WUR Mode Response Status field is set to “Accept”is shown in Figure 9-751b (WUR Parameters Control field format).

 TGba Editor: Modify the 7th paragraph as follows [449, 567,633]:

-The subfields of the WUR Parameters field sent from a WUR AP are defined in 9-751i (WUR Parameters field format from WUR AP) and Table 9-318d (Subfields of WUR Parameters field from WUR AP).
+The subfields of the WUR Parameters field sent from a WUR AP when the Action Type is “Enter WUR Mode Response” or “Enter WUR Mode Suspend Response” and WUR Mode Response Status field is set to “Accept” are defined in 9-751i (WUR Parameters field format from WUR AP) and Table 9-318d (Subfields of WUR Parameters field from WUR AP).
+Otherwise, this subfield from a WUR AP is reserved.

 TGba Editor: Modify the 14th paragraph as follows [449, 567,633]:

-The subfields of the WUR Parameters field sent from a WUR non-AP STA are defined in 9-751k (WUR Parameters field format from WUR non-AP STA) and Table 9-318f (Subfields of the WUR Parameters field from WUR non-AP STA).
+The subfields of the WUR Parameters field sent from a WUR non-AP STA when the Action Type is “Enter WUR Mode Request” or “Enter WUR Mode Suspend Request” are defined in 9-751k (WUR Parameters field format from WUR non-AP STA) and Table 9-318f (Subfields of the WUR Parameters field from WUR non-AP STA).
+Otherwise, this subfield from a WUR non-AP STA is reserved.

 31.6 WUR power management procedure